 The Fatal Five

 The ‘Fatal Five’ refers to the major causes of road traffic collisions resulting in serious injuries.
 This concept has been widely used in road safety campaigns globally and is particularly relevant in the context of Jersey’s road safety initiatives.
+In Jersey, these five factors are consistently monitored and addressed through law enforcement, educational programs, and public safety campaigns to reduce collisions resulting in serious injuries.

-Careless Driving
+1. Careless Driving

 Examples of Careless Driving:

-- Risky overtaking and undertaking
+- Risking overtaking and undertaking

-- Distractions such as eating, drinking, and mobile phone use
+- Distractions such as eating, drinking and mobile phone use

 - Tailgating